beccosauro/noosa_cafe/content/Homestyle-Chicken-Pot-Pie.md

 type: "post"
 ---

-Do we have your attention ?
 The perfect addition to any Sunday afternoon AND available for takeaway